alfateam/orange-orm/README.md

 Based on promises.
 [Documentation and examples](docs/docs.md)
 ## Release notes
+__1.5.8__
+Bugfix: using multipleStatements in mySql could sometimes cause an error when updates are run right before a select.
+Improved performance on limit when relating to other tables.
+Using uuid instead of node-uuid
+Updated all dependencies but generic-pool to latest.
+(Generic-pool has some breaking changes in latest.
+I will update it in next release.)
 __1.5.7__
 Bugfix: getById.exclusive and tryGetById.exclusive did not lock if row was cached.
 Improved performance on tryGetFirst.